ucsd-cse-spis-2016/spis16-project-planning-robotics-Elaine--Tiffany/README.md

 ---------------------
+Pre writeup ideas:
-things you can do with a robot: obstacle detection drawing maze
+Things you can do with a robot - obstacle detection drawing maze